tacman/mailtrap/sfcasts/attachments-images.md

 our attachment is a real file on our filesystem, use `attachFromPath()` and pass `$termsPath` then a friendly name like `Terms of Service.pdf`.
-This will be the name of the file when it's downloaded. as the second.
+This will be the name of the file when it's downloaded.
 If the second argument *isn't* passed, it defaults to the file's name.

 Attachment done.
 That was easy!